ot4i/iib-app-connect-trigger-pattern/doc/runwarehouse.md

 ## Driving the integration end-to-end

-1. POST the event that is contained in [purple_jumper.txt](./purple_jumper.txt) to the IIB message flow at the path `/drive/newstock`.
-For example, type the following command at a command prompt:
+POST the event that is contained in [purple_jumper.txt](./purple_jumper.txt) to the IIB message flow at the path `/drive/newstock`.
+For example, type the following command at a command prompt, or use your favourite REST client:

 `curl -X POST http://localhost:7800/drive/newstock --data @purple_jumper.txt`

-You should get the following response:
+You should get the following response from the message flow, via the curl command:

 `{"id":"4444671","name":"woollen jumper","description":"woollen jumper","size":"12","color":"purple"}`